PTKu/Tc.Prober.Examples/src/001/README.md

 ## Brief description

-[TcUnit](https://www.tcunit.org) is an [xUnit](https://en.wikipedia.org/wiki/XUnit) type of framework specifically done for Beckhoffs TwinCAT3 development environment.
-It consists of a single library that is easily integrated into any existing TwinCAT3 project.
+[TcUnit](https://www.tcunit.org) is an [xUnit](https://en.wikipedia.org/wiki/XUnit) type of framework specifically done for Beckhoffs TwinCAT 3 development environment.
+It consists of a single library that is easily integrated into any existing TwinCAT 3 project.
 It is an open-source framework using the open and permissive [MIT-license](https://opensource.org/licenses/MIT).

 ![TcUnit overview](assets/TcUnit-in-general-3.png)